UMM-CSci-3601/intro-to-git/README.md

 run _all_ the tests in the class.

 Assuming the tests all passed (& they should), it won't really look like anything actually happened.
-There will, however, be a checkmark to the right of `Debug Test` that wasn't there before.
+There will, however, be a check mark to the right of `Debug Test` that wasn't there before.
 That tells you the tests passed.
 If any of the tests had failed, there'd be an `x` there, and VS Code would open up another pane providing a list of all the tests and details on the failures to help you